Bathing Babies (cont.)

-Select a safe, flat surface for the portable baby tub.
-You might want to omit soap the first couple of times you give a tub bath because soapy babies are slippery babies.
+- Select a safe, flat surface for the portable baby tub.
+It might be best to omit soap the first couple of times the baby gets a tub bath because soapy babies are slippery babies.

-Place your supplies within easy reach of the bathing area.
+- Place any supplies within easy reach of the bathing area.

-Put 2-3 inches of water into the baby tub.
-Test the water temperature with your wrist or elbow to be sure it is comfortably warm.
-Never run the water with baby in the tub because a water temperature change might occur.
-Don't add baby soap or bubble bath to the water, because these can be drying to your baby's skin.
+- Put 2-3 inches of water into the baby tub.
+Test the water temperature with the wrist or elbow to be sure it is comfortably warm.
+Never run the water with the baby in the tub because a water temperature change might occur.
+Don't add baby soap or bubble bath to the water, because these can be drying to the baby's skin.

-Use soap on the hands and the diaper area daily.
-Use it every couple of days on arms, neck, legs, and abdomen as long as baby's skin doesn't seem dry -- less often if it does.
-When you have taken care of baby's front parts, turn him or her over your arm and wash the back and buttocks.
+- Use soap on the hands and the diaper area daily.
+Use it every couple of days on arms, neck, legs, and abdomen as long as the baby's skin doesn't seem dry -- less often if it does.
+When the baby's front parts are clean, turn him or her over and wash the back and buttocks.

-Once or twice a week, wash your baby's scalp using mild baby soap or baby shampoo.
+- Once or twice a week, wash the baby's scalp using mild baby soap or baby shampoo.
 Rinse very thoroughly and towel dry.